 Rayon fibers are derived from cellulose extracted from wood pulp from Bamboo, sugarcane, beech trees, pine trees etc but rayon is not considered a natural fiber, nor is it a synthetic fiber ; it is made from regenerated cellulosic fibers.
 Cellulose undergoes a lot of chemical processes to become what you know as rayon.

 The cellulose is treated chemically at first and made into a liquid which is then made into cellulose filaments.
-Processes like Viscose process, cellulose acetate process etc make the cellulose to this perfect fabric.
-All things utterly beyond my comprehension but the resultant fabric is fantastic and a gift to man, this I know.
+Processes like the Viscose process, cellulose acetate process etc are used to make the cellulose.
+All things utterly beyond my comprehension but the resultant fabric is fantastic and makes beautiful garments, this I know.

-There are three main methods of making rayon fabric -one is the initial method of cuprammonium process.
+There are three main methods of making rayon fabric – one is the initial method of cuprammonium process.
 Then the one of making viscose rayon.
 And finally the method of making acetate rayon.
 You can read more on acetate fabric here.

 Nowadays many fashion designers prefer to make their signature clothes in Rayon.
-The different Viscose Fabrics available for dressmaking are Viscose Goergette, Viscose Chiffon, Viscose Crepe, Viscose Gauze, Viscose Habotai, Viscose – Bemberg, Viscose Linen blend, Viscose Velvet, Viscose satin, Viscose Mesh, Viscose Taffeta, Viscose Twill
+The different Viscose Fabrics available for dressmaking are Viscose Georgette, Viscose Chiffon, Viscose Crepe, Viscose Gauze, Viscose Habotai, Viscose – Bemberg, Viscose Linen blend, Viscose Velvet, Viscose satin, Viscose Mesh, Viscose Taffeta, Viscose Twill.